Trauma Informed Care Certification Training

 - The interrelation between trauma and symptoms of trauma such as substance abuse, eating disorders, depression, and anxiety

 - The need to work in a collaborative way with survivors, family and friends of the survivor, and other human services agencies in a manner that will empower survivors and consumers

 Become a lead trauma expert at your facility, and assist them in developing a trauma-informed environment.
 Many agencies are recognizing the importance of using a trauma informed approach, yet do not know where to begin to assess their current system, make necessary changes and provide training to staff.
-Sign up for the Trauma Informed Care Certificate Training for $149.
+Sign up $149.

 The 4 Rs of the Trauma-Informed approach: